ISAITB/docs-tdl/source/expressions/index.rst

         </then>
     </if>

+In case the step you want to check is contained within a :ref:`scriptlet<scriptlets>`, the step's identifier is prefixed by the identifier from the scriptlet's :ref:`call step<tdl-step-call>`.
+For more information on this specific case :ref:`check here<test-case-expressions-step-status-scriptlets>`.

 .. note::
     For ``verify`` steps (see :ref:`tdl-step-verify`) the step ID is directly set in the test session context with a ``boolean`` flag to match the validation result.
 The
     **STEP_SUCCESS** ``map`` makes this possible for any other step as well (including ``verify`` steps).